Zepyyy/Zepyyy/README.md

 ## 3<sup>rd</sup> year student at [CESI](https://cesi.fr) Engineering School

-🌱 I’m currently learning React.js
+🌱 I’m currently learning React.js and PyTorch

-🔭 I’m currently working on [My website](quentinstubecki.fr)
+🔭 I’m currently an intern @ ADDI-DATA in Kehl working on deep learning.

 📫 How to reach me: